 Amazima Ministries was founded by Katie Davis in 2008.
-The organization, based out of Franklin, TN; feeds, educates, and encourages the orphaned, poor, and vulnerable in the country of Uganda.
-In Luganda, the local language, Amazima (ah-mah-zee-mah) means “truth.”
+The organization feeds, educates, and encourages the orphaned, poor, and vulnerable in the country of Uganda while maintaining a support staff in Franklin, TN.
+In Luganda, the local language in Uganda, Amazima (ah-mah-zee-mah) means “truth.”
 Amazima Ministries desires to reveal the truth of God's unconditional love through Jesus Christ to the people of Uganda.

 We show our love for God by obeying His command to care for the least of His people and take His Gospel to the ends of the earth.